Ramanujan Identities and Quasi-Modularity in Gromov-Witten Theory: From WDVV equations to Ramanujan identities

 Note that due to symmetry, $Y(q)$ and $Z(q)$ are independent of the choice of $i$ and $j$.

-Now let us consider the dual graphs for the boundary cycles in $\overline{\mathcal{M}}_{0,n}$.
+To derive the WDVV equations we need, let us first consider the dual graphs for the boundary cycles in $\overline{\mathcal{M}}_{0,n}$.
 A vertex represents a genus zero component, an edge connecting two vertices represents a node, and a tail (or half-edge) represents a marked point on the component represented by the corresponding vertex.
-The three boundary cycles in $\overline{\mathcal{M}}_{0,4}$ represented by the three graphs below are homologically equal:
+The three boundary cycles in $\overline{\mathcal{M}}_{0,4}$ represented by the graphs below are homologous: